Skip to main content

 Arguably, an augmented type with nullness operator UNSPECIFIED is better understood not as representing "a type" but as representing a lack of the nullness portion of the type.

-For our purposes, base types (and thus augmented types) include not just class and interface types, array types, and type variables but also intersection types and the null type.
+For our purposes, base types (and thus augmented types) include not just class types, array types, and type variables but also intersection types and the null type.

 This spec aims to define rules for augmented types compatible with those that the JLS defines for base types.